 To submit your application, you'll need to drop off your completed form during regular business hours with an attached copy of your most recent 1040 tax return (for proof of household income).
 Once your application for financial aid is received, you can expect to hear from us within two weeks.
 If you qualify for financial aid, we'll let you know your award amount at that time.
 Financial aid for summer camp has rolling admission, and will be distributed to qualifying families on a first-come, first-serve basis.
 Since financial aid is awarded only as long as funds are available, we strongly encourage you to apply by March 1, 2020.

 Each camp session has three different classes.
 The camp groups rotate through these three classes, and each group therefore experiences all classes during the session.
 Classes and independent studio time will focus on many topics, including writing, poetry, music, movement, theater, visual art, and more.
 All classes will introduce and deeply explore a particular area of arts education, and all class experiences will involve artistic collaboration, independent exploration, group dialogue, listening & ensemble work, reflection, and critique, all with a focus on the process of creativity, joyful art-making, and thoughtful peer interaction.

 Our campers are divided into co-ed groups.
 The camp groups remain together during classes.
 The entire camp is together at various times throughout the day, including morning meeting, lunchtime, studio time, and afternoon wrap-up.

-One camp leader, plus arts mentors and instructors, all with backgrounds in education and the arts, staff our camp.
+One camp leader, plus arts mentors and teaching artists, all with backgrounds in education and the arts, staff our camp.

 The Camp Leader and Arts Mentors have a unique role in our Teen Arts Camp community: cultivating relationships with campers throughout the day, supporting experiences within classes and campers' studio time, and communicating with campers, parents, and camp staff.
 Most importantly, being artists themselves, the Camp Leader and Arts Mentors are invaluable resources for guiding campers' creative collaboration, exploration and development.